School Group Tours

 • Analyzing Antisemitic Stereotypes and Scapegoating

-Through whole-class and small group discussions, students learn about the origins and evolution of antisemitism, analyze specific examples of Nazi propaganda, and discuss how stereotypes and scapegoating operate within communities and escalate to acts of discrimination, prejudice, and violence.
+Through whole-class and small group discussions, students learn about the origins and evolution of antisemitism, Students analyze specific examples of Nazi propaganda, and discuss how stereotypes and scapegoating operate within communities and escalate to acts of discrimination, prejudice, and violence.
+Recommended for students in grades 7 and above.

 • Law and Order: Legalizing Discrimination During the Holocaust

 Students examine over 40 discriminatory and dehumanizing anti-Jewish laws implemented by the Nazis between 1933 and 1945.
-They consider the impact of discriminatory laws during the Holocaust as well as how legal systems have the power to either perpetuate or prevent discrimination, persecution, and genocide.
+Students consider the impact of discriminatory laws during the Holocaust as well as how legal systems have the power to either perpetuate or prevent discrimination, persecution, and genocide.
+Recommended for students in grades 9 and above.

 • Life in the Lodz Ghetto

-Henryk Ross, a Jewish photographer, took thousands of pictures during his imprisonment in the Lodz ghetto.
+Henryk Ross, a Jewish photographer, took thousands of pictures during his imprisonment in the Lodz ghetto in Poland.
 His photographs provide extraordinary insight into ghetto-life and challenge popular narratives of Jews as victims.
-Through a gallery walk and whole-class discussion, students analyze Ross’s photographs to learn how photography can be used as an act of resistance.
+Through a gallery walk and whole-class discussions, students analyze Ross’s photographs to learn how photography can be used as an act of resistance against oppression.
+Recommended for students in grades 7 and above.

 • Resistance and Rescue During the Holocaust

-This workshop begins with students learning about an example of resistance in small expert groups.
-Next, students return to a full-class discussion to share and build on their knowledge by analyzing the power and forms of resistance during the Holocaust.
+This workshop begins with students learning about an example of resistance in small groups.
+Next, students return to a full-class discussion to share and build on their knowledge by analyzing different expressions of resistance during the Holocaust.
+Recommended for students in grades 7 and above.

 "Our field trip was incredible.
 I’m merely a volunteer chaperone, but I have 25 years of teaching experience.
 I can honestly say the docent’s presentation was the most age appropriate, relevant, and insightful field trip I have ever had the privilege of attending.
 The docent was able to tackle and almost impossible subject for middle schoolers to comprehend and present the information in a participatory way that absolutely hit it out of the park.”
 Chaperone from a Middle School Tour